To use GPUs:

 Make sure your AWS account is subscribed to the EKS-optimized AMI with GPU Support.

-You may need to file an AWS support ticket to increase the limit for your desired instance type.
+You may need to request a limit increase for your desired instance type.

 Set instance type to an AWS GPU instance (e.g.